spikeheap/spikeheap.github.io/src/posts/2020-12-31-pull-request-style-100-hills.md

 ### Conclusion

 Create a style guide for your ways of working, and encourage slow, thoughtful evolution over time.
 And don’t assume that what works well for your team is inherently the One True Way.

+---

+This post was originally published [on Medium](https://spikeheap.medium.com/pull-request-style-100-hills-to-die-on-703475d36d74).